-Howard Gross is an expert at making complex ideas easier to access, understand and use.
+Howard Gross has dedicated his career to making complex ideas easier to access, understand, and use.

 As a writer, Howard was an editorial adviser to the Committee on Economic Development, and one of the authors of its report America’s Basic Research: Prosperity Through Discovery, which was incorporated by the U.S. House of Representatives into its National Science Policy Study.
 What is more, he has ghostwritten books and penned articles under his own by-line that explore the opportunities and challenges associated with digital systems; some of which have been translated into other languages, including Chinese.

-Moreover, Howard was a faculty member at Rensselaer Polytechnic Institute’s Lally School of Management and Technology, where he designed curricula for the executive MS/MBA program in Corporate and Technical Communication.
-He developed and taught courses in technology applications and management, exploring how digital networks and interactive systems impact public relations, marketing and mass communications.
+Moreover, Howard was a faculty member at Rensselaer Polytechnic Institute’s School of Management and Technology, where he co-founded one of the first MS/MBA programs to focus on digital communication.
+He designed curriculum and taught courses in technology applications and management, exploring how digital networks and interactive systems impact public relations, marketing and mass communications.

 Howard began his career as a broadcast journalist in New York, Chicago and California.